-- Opportunity Academies are optional; students will not be mandated to attend an Opportunity Academy.
+- Opportunity Academies are optional; students with IEPs or English Language Learner (ELL) needs will not be mandated to attend an Opportunity Academy.

 - Opportunity Academies do not participate in the My School DC Lottery process.

-- High school Opportunity Academy students requiring full-time special education programming can be accommodated at Ballou STAY.
+- High school Opportunity Academy students requiring full-time special education programming, in-person self-contained services, and EL services can be accommodated at all three Opportunity Academy school sites.

-- Students currently enrolled in another DCPS school should go through the referral process for the Opportunity Academies.
+- Students currently enrolled in another DCPS school should go through their school’s referral process for the Opportunity Academies

-- Students who are 17 and under and not enrolled in a DCPS school may pursue Opportunity Academy enrollment through the Student Supports Team.
+- Students requiring IEP/EL services who are 17 and under and not enrolled in a DCPS school may pursue Opportunity Academy enrollment through the Student Placement Office.